ammar-tanwar/bloglearnbay/posts/data-analyst-vs-data-scientist.md

 They are professionals who believe in reading through data sources, enhancing operations, minimizing risks, and improving business performance.

-The <a href="https://blog.learnbay.co/how-data-analytics-can-fast-track-your-e-commerce-retail-and-supply-chain-career" target="_blank">data analytics</a> market in India projects growth of the <a href="https://economictimes.indiatimes.com/news/how-to/what-is-data-analytics-and-how-it-may-help-in-your-career/articleshow/94698633.cms?from=mdr" target="_blank" rel="nofollow">$118.7 billion mark by 2026</a>.
+The <a href="https://blog.learnbay.co/how-data-analytics-can-fast-track-your-e-commerce-retail-and-supply-chain-career" target="_blank">data analytics</a> market in India projects growth of the $118.7 billion mark by 2026.
 Several industries like HR, healthcare, and finance look forward to data analysts for enhanced decisions.

 **_Data analysts' and Data Scientists' job_** roles may seem identical to professionals', but it has different applications in the software industry.